 The building was owned by a coiffeur family during the last hundred years.
 The Guesthouse you see today is the project of an old couple in love, Max and Regula.

 He built up our „breathing" AND heating walls: layer by layer with chalk or clay, multipor, cork and natural paint, so that finally they regulate humidity on their own.
-Thanks to the wall heating system they produce a comfortable, nondust radiant warmth.
-A central pellet stove comes up for the house energy.
+Thanks to the wall heating system they produce a comfortable, non-dust radiant warmth.
+A central pellet stove comes up for the thermal energy.

-Almost all floor surfaces are covered with natural stone, old cement tiles or oiled solid wood parquet (oak, walnut, pine, beech).
+Almost all floor surfaces are covered with natural stone, old cement tiles or oiled solid wood parquet in oak, walnut, pine, beech.
 The chalk paint in the staircase is made of buttermilk and linseed oil.

 We reused old materials from our own building and from traders to show due respect to old handwork and to good quality.
 As the cassette parket was originally glued with rabbit skin glue, we did the same for its reparation.

 Each wooden panel found its new destination as wall surface, closet, desktop and you name it.
-We think that old tiles mix well with the glasures and decors of new ones.
-Most of the lamps, chairs and tables are re-elaborated objects putting together old elements.
+We think that old tiles mix well new ones.
+But see yourself.
+Most of the lamps, chairs and tables are re-elaborated objects made of old elements.

 Opening up the Guesthouse in January 2016, our friend Salima developed all the cleaning protocols.
-She showed us how to mix our own cleaning products from ingredients like natron, soda , core soap, citric acid and vingar.
+She showed us how to mix our own cleaning products with ingredients like natron, soda , core soap, citric acid and vinegar.
 We refer to her recipes as „The secrets of Salima“.

-The surfaces our guests get into contact are in a first step cleaned with 70 - 90% alcohol according to the WHO's Covid rules.
-We get back in a second step our homemade products with the smell of grapefruit, teatree and lemon.
+The surfaces our guests get into contact with are in a first step cleaned with 70 - 90% alcohol according to the WHO's Covid rules.
+We get back in a second step to our homemade products with the smell of grapefruit, teatree, lemon or roses.

 And in times when the wild roses in our hotelgarden are withered, we burn the lavender, sage and ceder sticks.